-This Annual Corporate Governance Report was approved by the Board of Directors of the company at the meeting held on:
+This Annual held on: Corporate Governance Report was approved by the Board of Directors of the company at the meeting

-27/02/2019
+27/02/2020

-State wheth er any dire ctors voted against or abstained from voting on this report.
+State wheth er any dire ectors voted against or abstained from voting on this report.

 [] Yes

 [\(\)] No

-Construcciones y Auxiliar de Ferrocarriles, S.A. and Subsidiaries composing the CAF Group (Consolidated)
+Construcciones y Auxiliar de Ferrocarriles, S.A. and subsidiaries (the Group)

-Auditor's Report on the "Information Relating to the System of Internal Control over Financial Reporting (ICFR)" for the year ended 31 December 2018
+Auditor's Report on the Information relating to the system of internal control over financial reporting (ICFR) for the year ended 31 December 2019